-The 7 Best Digital Pianos in 2018 from $500 to $2000
+The 7 Best Digital Pianos in December 2020 from $500 to $2000

 In this section of our review, we have summarized our top digital keyboards in the table below.
 If you scroll further down, you can read our more detailed reviews for each keyboard.